NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsD.clean.rst

 **CROSS-REFERENCE**

-Please refer to the individual structure descriptions for more details.
+Please refer to the individual structure descriptions for more details: :ref:`define--function`, :ref:`define--procedure` and :ref:`end--define`.

 --------------